|Trading Hours (GMT):01:10 -20:59|

-The DAX-30 trades on the Frankfurt Stock Exchange of the Deutsche Börse Group, which is the 10th largest in the world and the third largest in Europe in terms of total market capitalisation of listings.
-The DAX is capitalisation weighted like France’s CAC 40, and measures the performance of the 30 largest and most publicly traded on companies in Germany.
-The DAX 30 represent 80% of total German market capitalisation.
+The DAX-30 trades on the Frankfurt Stock Exchange of the Deutsche Börse Group, which is the 10th largest in the world, and third largest in Europe in terms of total market capitalisation of listings.
+The DAX is capitalisation weighted like France’s CAC 40, and measures the performance of the 30 largest and most publicly traded on companies in Germany, which represent 80% of the total German market capitalisation.

-This all changed between 2003 to 2007 when the DAX saw upward, record-breaking trends for a consecutive 1,587 days.
-The once struggling index enjoyed values which exceeded 8,105 peaks.
+This was changed, as during 2003 to 2007 the DAX saw upward trends that were record breaking for a consecutive 1,587 days, and enjoyed values exceeding of 8,105 peaks.

-Subsequently, as per the cycle of most popular indices, the DAX saw a pitiful fall in the 2009 ‘credit crunch’ and ended its peak performance at 3,580.
-The index was not down for long, however.
-Since the crash of September 2013, the DAX has experienced a major peak and record high of 8,736, which was built on the back of a 1,000-point gain.
+Subsequently, as the cycle of most indices trading the DAX saw a pitiful fall in the 2009 ‘credit crunch’ and ended its peak performance at 3,580.
+However, the index was not down for long, as since the crash in September 2013, the DAX experienced a major peak and a record high of 8,736, following a 1,000-point gain.

-The global popularity of German companies that form the DAX 30 has been the backbone of the German economy.
-The DAX name and reputation has been responsible for carrying these companies towards solid growth and successful globalization.
+The global popularity of German companies that form the DAX 30, have been the backbone of the German economy.
+The DAX name and reputation has been responsible for carrying these companies in their solid growth and globalisation.

 DAX 30 Index composition

-The DAX 30 was formulated in 1987, with this index measuring the performance of 30 of the most profitable companies in Germany.
+The DAX 30 was formulated in 1987, and as mentioned measures the performance of 30 of the most profitable companies in Germany.

-For companies to be included in the DAX 30, they need to be listed on the Prime Standard (Frankfurt Stock Exchange) and fulfil certain criteria.
-A minimum of 10% of the listed company’s shares needs to be held in public hands, with a number of other criteria also considered before a company can become a constituent part of the index.
+For companies to be included in the DAX 30 they need to be listed on the Prime Standard (Frankfurt Stock Exchange), where a minimum of 10% of the listed company’s shares are to be held in public hands as well as a number of other criteria to be considered to become a constituent part of the index.

-Constituents can only be altered after have been reviewed on a quarterly basis by the Board of the German Stock Exchange (Deutsche Börse).
-A company is excluded from the index when it’s rank is 45 or lower, with this criterion coming from a free float market capitalization or low order book volume.
+Reviewed on quarterly basis by the Board of the German Stock Exchange (Deutsche Börse) and according to basic criteria these constituents can be altered.
+A company is excluded for the index when it’s rank is 45 or lower, this is from criteria that is driven from a free float market capitalisation or a low order book volume.

-On the other hand, if a company’s rank is 25 or more than a lower ranking company, the latter will be replaced with the fast entry of the better-ranked company.
+On the other hand, if a company’s rank is 25 or better than the lower ranking company, the latter will be replaced with the fast entry of the better ranked company.

 Factors that influence the overall index price

-As with most indices, cfd stocks, commodities, etc, the DAX reacts directly to global economic and political factors.
-Events such as breaking economic news, political unrest, or even natural disasters can affect the index.
-This is mainly due to import / export activities that will influence demand in each company’s industrial sector, which in turn affects the index as a whole.
+As with most indices, CFD’s, Stocks, commodities, etc. the DAX, like any other instrument, reacts directly to factors that occur globally.
+Events such as economic breaking news, political unrest, even natural disasters.
+These are mainly due to import / export activities that will influence the demand in each company’s industrial sector, that in turn affects the index as a whole.

-Following DAX live trading charts during DAX index trading is necessary to understand the DAX CFD trading trends, especially when there are news announcements such as: job creation, unemployment rate, GDP figures, and other economic benchmarks.
+Following the DAX live charts during DAX index trading is another method to understand the DAX CFD trading trends, especially when there are announcements that include: Job creation, unemployment rate, GDP figures and other economic benchmarks.

 DAX 30 Trading information